Hypnootika/mmorpgHelper-TESO/README.md

 - Use the macro recorder to get a minigame or simple task done, atm for testing purpose.
 - With toolbox open: 'home' hotkey get coordinates and rgb colors at mouse cursor.
 - With toolbox open: 'insert' hotkey save image per parameters from gui at mouse cursor.
-- 'end' hotkey exit active process.
+- 'end' hotkey to exit active process.
-- 'delete' or 'capslock' hotkey pause active process.
+- 'delete' or 'capslock' hotkey to pause active process.
 Use to toggle fight on/off

 ## CREDITS